 Each chassis is machined from 6061-T6 aluminum, then anodized (Cerakote is available too).
 Forward of the trigger is a 5-1/8″ section of Picatinny rail for mounting accessories.
 At 22 ounces, it’s not overly light, but not super heavy.
-Factor in the buffer tube, castle nut, grip, and stock, and you’re not building a lightweight.
+Factor in the receiver extension, castle nut, grip, and stock, and you’re not building a lightweight.
 It’s a fair trade for having so many options though.
 I paid about $144 for it, which was $128.50 plus shipping.
-They make them for the takedown and non-takedown 10/22 rifles and Chargers.
+They make them for the takedown and non-takedown 10/22 rifles and 22 Chargers.
 And they have lighter versions and different color options too.
 Prices run from $104.95 to $198.50.

 Note that PMACA has consistently provided some of the best customer service in the industry.
 And that’s not just what I’ve read online.
 I had a fitment issue with an aftermarket trigger, and sent an email on New Year’s Eve.
 While I certainly wasn’t expecting a response that evening, I got one.
 With troubleshooting suggestions.
 The owner is also very receptive to customer suggestions.

 For the grip, my preference is the tried and true Hogue OverMold with finger grooves and beavertail, in basic black.
 Comfortable, fits my hand well, and grippy when dry or wet.
 It pairs well with the chassis, as the beavertail protects your thumb web from the castle nut.
 The SKU for this model is 15020, and MSRP is $29.95, but you can find them for about $20.
 It was in my spares box, probably because I picked it up at a fair price.